ClemBytes/robot/README.md

 On my blog here: [clembytes](https://clembytes.fr/)

-And more specifically the followinf articles: [clembytes.fr/category/robot](https://clembytes.fr/category/robot/)
+And more specifically the following articles: [clembytes.fr/category/robot](https://clembytes.fr/category/robot/)

 ## The idea